Revisiting Plasticity in Visual Reinforcement Learning: Data, Modules and Training Stages: Related work

 \section{\textbf{Related work}}

-In this section, we briefly review prior research works on identifying and mitigating the issue of plasticity loss, as well as on improving the sample efficiency of VRL.
-In addition, we discuss the high RR dilemma that persistently plagues off-policy RL algorithms for more efficient applications.
+In this section, we briefly review prior research works on identifying and mitigating the issue of plasticity loss, as well as on the high RR dilemma that persistently plagues off-policy RL algorithms for more efficient applications.
+Further discussions on related studies can be found in \Appendix~\ref{Appendix: Extended Related Work}.

 \textbf{Plasticity Loss.}~~ Recent studies have increasingly highlighted a major limitation in neural networks where their learning capabilities suffer catastrophic degradation after training on non-stationary objectives~\citep{dormant_neuron, Plasticity_Injection}.
 Different from supervised learning, the non-stationarity of data streams and optimization objectives is inherent in the RL paradigm, necessitating the confrontation of this issues, which has been recognized by several terms, including primacy bias~\citep{primacy_bias}, dormant neuron phenomenon~\citep{dormant_neuron}, implicit under-parameterization~\citep{implicit_under-parameterization}, capacity loss~\citep{capacity_loss}, and more broadly, plasticity loss~\citep{understanding_plasticity, Regenerative_Regularization}.
 Agents lacking plasticity struggle to learn from new experiences, leading to extreme sample inefficiency or even entirely ineffective training.